robyftp/Tree/README.md

-## Why did the sentence fail the driving test?
-It never came to a full stop.
+## Why did the opera singer go sailing?
+They wanted to hit the high Cs.